Table of Contents

-As parents we have for years asked teachers in our school to encourage the children to wash their hands, use indoor shoes, etc. and in generally improve hygiene (not always with success).
+As parents we have for years asked teachers in our school to encourage the children to wash their hands, use indoor shoes, etc. and in general improve hygiene (not always with success).
 We can tell you that during the last 2 years children in our son’s class were not told to wash their hands, not even before lunch.
-The teacher ignored my email send in February 2020 (with the same request) – at the start of the pandemic(!).
+The teacher ignored my email sent in February 2020 (with the same request) – at the start of the pandemic(!).

 I myself have asked other directors in the past (during educational counsel’s or Health and Safety meetings) to have an annual “clean hands” campaign, only to be told it was ridiculous or unnecessarily.
 At one of the Health and safety meetings I have presented a pamphlet and asked the school to get in contact with the Luxembourgish authorities on the “Clean hands – Healthy hands” campaign.
 This was not so long ago.
 And all this was before the Covid 19 crisis.